Music history of the United States: 2010s

 Imagine Dragons were an instant success after the release of their debut album, Night Visions.

 Music streaming services give users a large library of music for a paid recurring subscription, and song streams are calculated into royalties that the services pay the artists.
 Services such as Pandora, Spotify, Apple Music, Google Play Music, Amazon Music, or YouTube Music became the most popular way to listen to music in the 2010s; the RIAA said that 7% of U.S. music sales in 2010 were from streaming services, which grew to 80% in 2019.
 However, royalties given to artists were very low; for example, in 2024, Spotify gave artists approximately £0.0031 per stream.
 In order to make up for declining revenues compared to the iTunes-era market, artists started increasing the prices of live shows.
 In 2022, the price of shows increased even further because venues were paying more for gas and electricity, as fuel cost more worldwide following the Russian invasion of Ukraine.

 In 2017, hip-hop became the most popular genre of music in America, surpassing rock.
 One of the most popular rappers of recent years has been Kendrick Lamar.
 His album To Pimp a Butterfly (2015) was widely acclaimed, and is the highest-rated album of all time on the database Rate Your Music, as an average of user ratings.
 Lamar's album Damn (2017) was the first work of music outside of classical music or jazz to win the Pulitzer Prize for Music.
 In 2018, Highsnobiety labeled Death Grips, a hip-hop and rock band from California, as perhaps "the most important hip-hop act of the decade", in that they were highly influential despite not being the scene's most popular act.
-They made experimental and noisy music that was disturbing to some people, and very divisive.
+They made experimental and noisy music that was very divisive.

-Trap music is an electronic-influenced subgenre of hip-hop which has a significant scene in Atlanta and other Southern cities.
-Southern rappers who use trap beats, such as 2 Chainz, 21 Savage, Cardi B, Future, and Playboi Carti, were some of the biggest artists of the 2010s nationwide.
+Trap music, an electronic subgenre of hip-hop, has had a significant scene in the Southern U.S. since the 2010s.
+Southern rappers who use trap beats, such as 2 Chainz, 21 Savage, Cardi B, Future, and Playboi Carti, were some of the biggest artists of the decade nationwide.
 Trap inspired and fed into different scenes such as electronic dance music (EDM) and drill.
 Chicago's drill scene became popular through rapper Chief Keef.
-By 2018, amidst a nationwide opioid epidemic, American hip-hop was noted to have a problem of romanticizing opioid use, while many rappers such as Lil Peep and Mac Miller died from opiate overdoses.
+By 2018, amidst a nationwide opioid epidemic, American hip-hop was noted to have a problem of romanticizing opioid use, while many rappers such as Lil Peep and Mac Miller died from opioid overdoses.